sivamuthut/Gmail-API-integration/README.md

           https://developers.google.com/oauthplayground/
       2) Add your oauth credentials to oauth-credential.json file.

-# Manual
+## Manual
   1) Run gmail-api-inbox.py
   2) Enter your MailId and it will take some to fetch your inbox.
-  3) Frame your rule set in the GUY and submit.
+  3) Frame your rule set in the GUI and submit.
-  4) In result GUI click
+  4) In result, click
       1) "Ok" --> to quit
       2) "Try Again" --> to frame a new rule set